chriskrycho/v5.chriskrycho.com/site/journal/2022/2022 in Review/The Rest of Life.md

 series:
   part: 5
 summary: >
   Headwinds buffeted me this year: on music, photography, fitness and health.
-But it was good year financially, for which we’re profoundly grateful; and we found a new church home which has been a balm to our souls, for which we’re even more grateful.
+But it was good year financially, for which we're profoundly grateful; and we found a new church home which has been a balm to our souls, for which we're even more grateful.
 tags:
   - fitness
   - health